-Stage 1 Burn Ban Now in Effect for Clark County
+Stage 1 Burn Ban Now in Effect

-Outdoor burning and the use of fireplaces and uncertified woodstoves is prohibited until air quality improves.
+The use of fireplaces and uncertified wood stoves is prohibited until air quality improves.
 Households without an alternative heat source are exempted.

-VANCOUVER, Wash. - The Southwest Clean Air Agency (SWCAA) is issuing a Stage 1 Burn Ban effective at 1 p.m. today, Dec.
-1, 2009 for all of Clark County due to rising levels of fine particulate pollution, a consequence of an inversion that is trapping air pollution at ground level.
-This means that the use of all fireplaces, uncertified woodstoves and inserts is prohibited until air quality improves and the Stage 1 Burn Ban is lifted.
-If wood burning is your only source of heat, you are exempt and we ask that you burn as cleanly as possible.
+VANCOUVER, Wash. - The Southwest Clean Air Agency (SWCAA) is issuing a Stage 1 Burn Ban for all of Clark County due to rising levels of fine particulate pollution, a consequence of an inversion that is trapping air pollution at ground level.
+This means that the use of all fireplaces, uncertified wood stoves and inserts is prohibited until air quality improves and the Stage 1 Burn Ban is lifted.
+This Ban will possibly extend through Tuesday, January 20th, but may be lifted earlier if pollution levels begin to decrease.
+If wood burning is your sole source of heat, you are exempt and we ask that you burn as clean as possible.
 All outdoor burning is also prohibited during this Stage 1 Burn Ban.